Stabler Hall, Room 301 | (501) 569-3468 | ualr.edu/ielp

-The Intensive English Language Program (IELP), in the College of Arts, Humanities and Social Sciences, offers non-English speakers a full-time program in English language skills: speaking, listening, reading, and writing.
-IELP courses are listed in the Department of International and Second Language Studies-LANG.
-After completing IELP, students with the necessary academic qualifications may be admitted to UALR without taking the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE), or the Michigan test.
+The Intensive English Language Program (IELP) offers non-English speakers a full-time program in English language skills: speaking, listening, reading, and writing.
+IELP courses are listed in the Department of World Languages (LANG).
+After completing IELP, students with the necessary academic qualifications may be admitted to UA Little Rock without taking the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE), or the International English Language Testing System (IELTS).

-Conditional admission to UALR may be granted to IELP students with acceptable secondary school, college, or university grades.
+Conditional admission to UA Little Rock may be granted to IELP students with acceptable secondary school, college, or university grades.

 IELP provides language training as well as cultural and academic orientation programs for the following students: